 Soda bread has long been associated with its Irish roots.
-Whilst there’s been research to suggest it actually originated further afield, there’s no doubt following this soda bread recipe will be a great way to celebrate St Patrick’s Day.
-This recipe was provided by one of HSL’s most impressive bakers – Vicky Whitaker, HR Business Partner, and we’re sure you’ll love it too.
+Whilst there’s been research to suggest it actually originated further afield, there’s no doubt following this soda bread recipe will be a great edition to any feast.

-Lightly mix the dry ingredients.
-Mix the buttermilk and/or milk and/or yoghurt into the dry ingredients.
+Step 2: Lightly mix the dry ingredients.
+Mix the buttermilk and/or milk and/ or yoghurt into the dry ingredients.
 Flour your hands and shape into a round/ball, place on a baking sheet and flatten slightly.

 Alternatives for flavoured soda bread